skuhl/makelatex/README.md

 makelatex
 =========

-makelatex simplifies the process of generating PDFs from LaTeX documents on Linux.
+makelatex simplifies the process of generating PDFs from LaTeX documents on Linux and OSX.
 The latest release is available for download at  https://github.com/skuhl/makelatex/releases and install information is available in INSTALL.txt

 makelatex has a large collection of useful features: